MionKit/mion/README.md

 ## Why Another Framework?

-Serverless applications have different requirements compared to conventional server apps.
+Serverless applications have different requirements compared to conventional server apps and there are not many frameworks that offer type-safe APIs with automatic validation and serialization by default.

-There are not many frameworks that offer type-safe APIs with automatic validation and serialization by default. mion addresses these challenges by offering a lightweight and opinionated framework focused on simplicity and developer experience.
+mion addresses these challenges by offering a lightweight and opinionated framework focused on simplicity and developer experience.

 ## Features